Ghost of Yōtei: Plot

-Atsu assists the traveling shamisen performer Oyuki to track the Kitsune, and thwart his wolfsbane poison production operation.
-However, Atsu deduces that Oyuki is the real Kitsune, and the current one is an impostor.
-Oyuki admits she was formerly the Kitsune who served as the head of Saito's shinobi, but – disillusioned by his murder of Atsu's family – planned to betray him.
-Before she could do so, Oyuki was herself betrayed and replaced as the Kitsune by her own disciple, Dojun.
-Oyuki teaches Atsu her shinobi techniques, and together they kill Dojun.
-Atsu forgives Oyuki, who promises to help Atsu slay the rest of the Yōtei Six as part of her atonement.
+After narrowly surviving an ambush in Teshio Ridge, Atsu assists the traveling shamisen performer Oyuki to track down the Kitsune and thwart his production of wolfsbane poison at his fortress.
+When the Kitsune fails to recognize her, Atsu deduces that Oyuki was the original Kitsune; Oyuki admits she was formerly the Kitsune who served as Saito's shinobi, who saved Atsu and let her escape after Saito hanged Atsu's mother.
+Disillusioned by the Night of the Burning Tree, Oyuki planned to betray him, but was herself betrayed and replaced as the Kitsune by her disciple, Dojun, with Saito branding her as punishment.
+After a duel, Atsu forgives Oyuki, who teaches her shinobi techniques, gives her the antidote to Dojun's toxin, and helps her to kill him.